PROJET-SIL-EQUIPE-2/gacela-backend/README.md

-# gacella-backend
+# gacela-backend
-backend REST API for Gacella App
+Backend REST API for Gacela App

+# App structure
+You can check readmes under each directory of the application

+# Contribution
+Please check `CONTRIBUTION.md` file